 Seth Rogoff stated here that Jtest estimates he has 0.48% East European ancestry.
 His recent ancestors were Ashkenazim from Ukraine (including the Galician region), Poland, and Lithuania and his "Ashkenazi Diaspora" ethnic component level in Family Tree DNA's myOrigins screen is 100%.

 Undocumented relationships in the past between Jews and Poles are revealed by 23andMe's use of autosomal samples to find genetic relatives of individuals.
+In some cases it's because of a distant common Polish ancestor, in other cases because of a distant common Ashkenazic ancestor.
 As an illustration of this phenomenon, "Wojewoda", an ethnic Pole, wrote here ''I have like 70 Jewish "cousins" at 23adnMe''.
-This is probably because a Polish ancestor of his also was an ancestor of some Ashkenazim.
-However, there are also some Poles who genetically have been shown to have a little bit of distant Ashkenazic ancestry.
+23andMe estimates that his "Ashkenazi Jewish" DNA amounts to 1.5%.

 Similarly, the Family Tree DNA customer "Illumina" wrote here that "Me and my mother got our autosomal DNA tested by FTDNA and we have some matches who are Ashkenazim.
 Most of them descend from places where our Polish ancestors lived. [...]
 We have an extended family tree going far back until 1690 and all our ancestors were Polish and Roman Catholic.
 The results don't give us any % as of Jewish Diaspora descent.
 Our Ashkenazi matches share with us longest blocks no more than 20cM [...]
 On 23andMe I have a similar situation.
 I show up as 0,1% Ashkenazi Jewish (which means nothing) but I do have a lot of Ashkenazi matches."